Cuts and Wounds of the Nose

 they don't swallow blood.
 Pinch the nostrils shut by pressing on the soft sides of

-5 to 10 minutes of pinching the nostrils shut.
+not stop after 5 to 10 minutes of pinching the nostrils shut.

 Also call your child's healthcare provider if: